How to Setup Shopify Payments and Link to Your Accounting

 Step 3: Enter your store details and banking information.
 Click Save.

 Now that you’ve set up Shopify Payments you can configure other settings, like setting up Shopify pay-out notifications or editing customers’ billing statements.
-You can also run a test transaction by enabling test more and using test credit cards to simulate payment.
+You can also run a test transaction by enabling “Test More” and using test credit cards to simulate payment.
+See Shopify’s guide on how to do this here.

 When you set up your Shopify store, one of your first tasks for getting your accounting sorted is to find cloud-based accounting software.
 This will automate certain processes, and make it easier for you and your accountant to see what’s happening in your business.

-Xero and QuickBooks Online are well-known in the e-commerce world – and by other e-commerce sellers – as arguably some of the best accounting apps for Shopify businesses.
+Xero and QuickBooks Online are well known in the ecommerce world as some of the best accounting apps for Shopify businesses.

-Xero and QuickBooks Online can both be synced to Shopify.
-This ensures you have visibility of the financial data stored in your Shopify account – including Shopify Payments transactions.
+Xero and QuickBooks Online can both be synced with Shopify.
+This ensures you have visibility of the financial data stored in your Shopify account, including Shopify Payments transactions.

-The other issue will come when you attempt bank reconciliation – it’s where you’ll really notice some of the differences in e-commerce accounting .
-Pay-outs from Shopify Payments are made in batches, which makes reconciling the individual transactions with your bank account a nightmare.
-Not to scare you, but depending on your transaction numbers, bank reconciliation could take you hours.
+The other issue will come when you attempt bank reconciliation.
+Pay-outs from Shopify Payments are made in batches, which makes reconciling the individual transactions with your bank account a long, drawn out manual process.

 That’s why Shopify sellers around the world have turned to A2X for Shopify, because it eliminates those pain points.

 Then, when Shopify pay-outs arrive in your bank account, you can easily reconcile them with your A2X for Shopify statements.
-Through this process, it’s just as easy to manage 2000 transactions per day as it is for two.
+Through this process, it’s just as easy to manage 2,000 transactions per day as it is 20.

-b) It’s quick and painless to set up – and makes your accountant’s life much easier.
+- It’s quick and painless to set up, and your accountant will love you for it.